tarsian/Project-4-Alzheimers/Manual.md

 # Create a StringIndexer for a categorical column
 indexer = StringIndexer(inputCol='Diagnosis', outputCol='label')

+## Summary
+VectorAssembler: Combines multiple numerical columns into a single vector column for use as input to machine learning algorithms.
+StringIndexer: Converts categorical data into numerical indices to facilitate processing by machine learning algorithms.

 # Fit and transform the data
 indexed_data = indexer.fit(data).transform(data)
 ```